ranenbg/Arduino-FFB-wheel/README.md

 - "f" analog XY shifter support
 - "m" replacement pinouts for Arduino ProMicro

-note* some combinations are not possible at the same time, like "fw-vXXXzs", or "fw-v183z" beacause they would use the same hardware interrupt pin for more than 1 function
+note* some combinations are not possible at the same time, like "fw-vXXXzs", or "fw-v193z" beacause they would use the same hardware interrupt pin for more than 1 function, some other combination are not possible due to arduino memory limit

 ## Firmware download